Aref-Akminasi/aws-developer-associate/DynamoDB.md

 ### Write modes

 - Standard (1x times the WCUs is consumed)
-- Trasactional (2x times the WCU is consumed)
+- Transactional (2x times the WCU is consumed)
   - You can group multiple actions together and submit them as a single all-or-nothing operation
   - On multiple items or multiple tables